How to Grow Dandelions from Seed

 Surface sow the seeds and cover them lightly with soil.
 Water the soil well afterward.
 Do not bury the seeds as they need light to begin germination.
 In 7-21 days, they will germinate.
 Thin the seedlings to 6″ apart.

 Indoors: Start seeds 4-6 weeks before the last frost.
 Use a good potting soil mix and pots that provide at least 6″ of soil.
-Seeds should be spaced at least 1 ½ inches apart to provide adequate growing room.
+Space the seeds at least 1 ½ inches apart to provide adequate growing room.
 Water soil well before planting the seeds and only lightly cover the seeds with soil.
-Place pots in well-lit, warm, location.
+Place pots in a well-lit, warm location.
 Once they are 3-4 inches tall and the soil temperature outside is warm enough, they can be transplanted to the garden if desired.

 Step 2 – Care For Your Plants

 Dandelions need very little attention, which makes them an ideal garden plant.
-They should be watered regularly; however, they are very tolerant of poor conditions and imperfect soil.
+They will thrive if you water them regularly; however, they are very tolerant of poor conditions and imperfect soil.
 In 56-105 days, they will flower.